calpa/gatsby-starter-calpa-blog/README.md

 ## Feature

+1. Responsive Design
+1. Parse Markdown in high speed (powered by [remarkable](https://github.com/jonschlinkert/remarkable))
 1. Sitemap is supported
-1. Font Awesome is auto loaded(powererd by react-fontawesome)
+1. Font Awesome is auto loaded (powererd by [react-fontawesome](https://github.com/FortAwesome/react-fontawesome))
-1. Contentful
+1. Source from Contentful, which is a flexible and easy-to-use content management system

 ## Prerequisites